Franz Stangl

-Franz Paul Stangl ([ˈʃtaŋl̩]; 26 March 1908 – 28 June 1971) was an Austrian-born police officer and commandant of the Nazi extermination camps Sobibor and Treblinka.
+Franz Paul Stangl ([ˈʃtaŋl̩]; 26 March 1908 – 28 June 1971) was an Austrian police officer and commandant of the Nazi extermination camps Sobibor and Treblinka in World War II.

 Stangl, an employee of the T-4 Euthanasia Program and an SS commander in Nazi Germany, became commandant of the camps during the Operation Reinhard phase of the Holocaust.
-He worked for Volkswagen do Brasil and was arrested in Brazil in 1967, extradited to West Germany and tried for the mass murder of one million people.
+After the war he fled to Brazil for 16 years.
+In those 16 years he worked for Volkswagen do Brasil before he was arrested in 1967, extradited to West Germany, and tried there for the mass murder of one million people.
 In 1970, he was found guilty and sentenced to the maximum penalty, life imprisonment.
 He died of heart failure six months later.

 Early life and Nazi affiliations

 Stangl was born in 1908 in Altmünster, located in the Salzkammergut region of Austria.
 He was the son of a night watchman and had such an emotionally distressing relationship with his father that he was deeply frightened by and hated the sight of the elder Stangl's Habsburg Dragoons uniform.
-Stangl claimed his father died of malnutrition in 1916.
+Stangl claimed his father had died of malnutrition in 1916.
 To help support his family, Franz learned to play the zither and earned money giving zither lessons.
 Stangl completed his public schooling in 1923.

 In his teens, he secured an apprenticeship as a weaver, qualifying as a master weaver in 1927.
 Concerned that this trade offered few opportunities for advancement – and having observed the poor health of his co-workers – Stangl sought a new career.
 He moved to Innsbruck in 1930 and applied for an appointment in the Austrian federal police.
 Stangl later suggested that he liked the security and cleanliness that the police uniforms represented to him.
 He was accepted in early 1931 and trained for two years at the federal police academy in Linz.

 Stangl became a member of the Austrian Nazi Party in 1931 when it was an illegal association for an Austrian police officer at that time.
-After the war, he denied having been a Nazi since 1931 and claimed that he had enrolled as member of the party only to avoid arrest following the Anschluss of Austria into Nazi Germany in May 1938.
+After the war he denied having been a Nazi since 1931 and claimed that he had enrolled as member of the party only to avoid arrest following the Anschluss of Austria into Nazi Germany in May 1938.
 Records suggest that Stangl contributed to a Nazi aid fund but he disavowed knowing about the intended party purpose of the fund.
 Stangl had Nazi Party number 6,370,447 and SS number 296,569.

 In 1935, Stangl was accepted into the Kriminalpolizei as a detective in the Austrian town of Wels.
 After Austria's Anschluss, Stangl was assigned to the Schutzpolizei (which was taken over by the Gestapo) in Linz, where he was posted to the Jewish Bureau (Judenreferat).
 Stangl joined the SS in May 1938.
 He ultimately reached the rank of SS-Hauptsturmführer (Captain).